AA-n-d-y/journey-genie/README.md

 ### User Story: Budget Tracker feature

-On the route details page for a given route the user can click on “Track Budget” which will take them to the budget tracker page where they can create a budget for their route.
+On the home page the user can click on “Track Budget” which will take them to the budget tracker page where they can create a budget for their account.
 On this page the user can click “More” to change their “From Currency” and their “To Currency”.
-The user can input item names and their costs which will then converted into whatever currency they selected.
+The user can input item names and their costs which will then be converted into whatever currency they selected.
 They can then add this item to the list.
 They can also edit or remove any of the items on the list.
 If all the items are in the same currency then a total amount and a converted total amount will be displayed.
 If not then the user can click on “Match Currencies” to change the currency in the amount column and the converted amount and then they can click the “Update All Rows” button.  <br><br>

 ### User Story: Checklist feature